Markforged (NYSE:MKFG) Releases FY 2022 Earnings Guidance

-Several equities analysts have weighed in on the stock.
-Citigroup dropped their target price on shares of Markforged from $5.00 to $3.00 in a report on Friday.
-Zacks Investment Research downgraded shares of Markforged from a buy rating to a hold rating in a report on Tuesday, March 22nd.
-Two analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $7.45.
+A number of research analysts recently issued reports on the stock.
+Citigroup decreased their price objective on shares of Markforged from $5.00 to $3.00 in a report on Friday, May 13th.
+Zacks Investment Research cut shares of Markforged from a hold rating to a sell rating in a report on Tuesday.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $7.45.

 Markforged Holding Corporation produces and sells 3D printers, materials, software, and other related services worldwide.
 The company offers desktop, industrial, and metal 3D printers; and composite, continuous fiber, and metal parts, as well as advanced 3D printing software.
 It serves customers in aerospace, military and defense, industrial automation, space exploration, healthcare, and automotive industries.